GluuFederation/docs-ce-prod/docs/source/tutorials/passport-attributes-mapping.md

 }
 ```

 The above simply prints the profile object in JSON notation.
-Note any number of (valid Javascript) statements can be added before the `return` line.
+Note any number of (valid Javascript) statements can be added before the `return` keyword.

 Save the file in `/opt/gluu/node/passport/server/mappings`, restart passport and trigger the authentication flow in the browser for the attribute mapping to take place.
 To see the printed output, please `tail` file `/opt/gluu/node/passport/server/logs/start.log`.